Streaming 4D Visual Geometry Transformer: Proposed Approach

 where the encoder maps each input frame $I_t$ to a sequence of image tokens $F_t\in\mathbb{R}^{N\times C}$.
 A multi-view decoder then fuses cross-frame information, producing geometry tokens $G_t\in\mathbb{R}^{N\times C}$, and a MLP head predicts a point map $P_t\in\mathbb{R}^{3\times H\times W}$ together with a per-pixel confidence map $C_t\in\mathbb{R}^{H\times W}$ from these geometry tokens.

-The formulation in Eq.~\ref{eq:general} provides a unifying paradigm for 4D reconstruction, but state-of-the-art systems differ in how the decoder aggregates multi-view information.
-Recent approaches can be grouped into three categories: pairwise, memory-augmented, and global interaction, each introducing specialized modifications to the decoder.
-We summarize their decoder designs below, followed by our proposed StreamVGGT.
+This formulation provides a unifying paradigm for 3D reconstruction, but state-of-the-art systems differ in how the decoder aggregates multi-view information, which can be grouped into three categories: pairwise, memory-augmented, and global interaction.
+Each framework introduced specialized modifications to the decoder and we summarize these designs as follows.

-For pair-wise approaches like DUSt3R~\cite{wang2024dust3r} and MASt3R~\cite{mast3r}, a two-branch cross-attention module jointly reasons over a reference/target pair, and no persistent state is kept beyond the current pair:
+For pair-wise approaches like DUSt3R~\citep{wang2024dust3r} and MASt3R~\citep{mast3r}, a two-branch cross-attention module jointly reasons over a reference/target pair, and no persistent state is kept beyond the current pair:

-For memory-augmented approaches like Spann3R~\cite{wang20243d} and CUT3R~\cite{cut3r}, an external memory $M_{t}$ updated online enables global consistency without post-processing during long sequence inference:
+For memory-augmented approaches like Spann3R~\citep{wang20243d} and CUT3R~\citep{cut3r}, an external memory $M_{t}$ updated online enables global consistency without post-processing during long sequence inference:

-For global interaction approaches like Fast3R~\cite{yang2025fast3r} and VGGT~\cite{wang2025vggtvisualgeometrygrounded}, all frames attend to each other through all-to-all self-attention which achieves the highest accuracy at the cost of $\mathcal{O}(N^{2})$ memory:
+For global interaction approaches like Fast3R~\citep{yang2025fast3r} and VGGT~\citep{wang2025vggtvisualgeometrygrounded}, all frames attend to each other through all-to-all self-attention which achieves the highest accuracy at the cost of $\mathcal{O}(N^{2})$ memory:

 Although global interaction approaches have achieved impressive reconstruction accuracy, their reliance on global self-attention mechanisms inherently limits their ability to process streaming inputs efficiently.
 To overcome this limitation, we utilize a causal transformer architecture to explicitly model the causal structure intrinsic for streaming data.
 Specifically, for our StreamVGGT: